1 John 5:2

 Vincent on the aorist tense of have given - The reference is to the historic fact of the gift.
 So 1 John 3:23: “We should love one another as He gave us commandment.”
 1Jn 3:24: “We know that He abideth in us by the Spirit which He gave us.”
 On the other hand, 1John 3:1: “Behold what manner of love the Father hath bestowed (dedoken) upon us.”
 The gift of love abides in the fact that we are now children of God (1Jn 3:2).

-Vincent - “Your new spiritual life is no longer in the sphere of the earthly and sensual, but is with the life of the risen Christ, who is unseen with God.”
+Marvin Vincent on eternal life - “Your new spiritual life is no longer in the sphere of the earthly and sensual, but is with the life of the risen Christ, Who is unseen with God.”

-John Stott - Three important truths are taught in these verses about eternal life.
+John Stott on eternal life - Three important truths are taught in these verses about eternal life.
 First, it is not a prize which we have earned or could earn but an undeserved gift.
 Secondly, it is found in Christ, so that, in order to give us life, God both gave and gives us his Son.
 Thirdly, this gift of life in Christ is a present possession.
 True, it is further described as eternal, aiōnios, which means literally ‘belonging to the age’, i.e. the age to come.
 But since the age to come has broken into this present age, the life of the age to come, namely ‘eternal life’, can be received and enjoyed here and now.
+(Borrow The Letters of John page 186)

 Vincent on eternal life - Compare the phrase ten zoen ten aionion - the life, the eternal life (1Jn 1:2), and e aionios zoe = the eternal life (John 17:3).
 For the distinction between the phrases see note on 1Jn 1:2 (Note on 1Jn 1:2 = The Word Himself who is the Life.
 Compare John 14:6; 5:26; 1Jn 5:11, 12.
 Life expresses the nature of the Word John 1:4).
 The phrase, the Life, besides being equivalent to the Word, also indicates, like the Truth and the Light, an aspect of His being.).
 The phrase here, without either article, merely defines the character of the life.